spectrocloud/librarium/docs/docs-content/vertex/system-management/ssl-certificate-management.md

 7. Copy and paste the base64-encoded certificate key string into the **Key** field.

-8. Copy and paste the base64-encoded certificate authority string into the **Certificate Authority** field.
+8. Copy and paste the base64-encoded certificate authority chain string into the **Certificate Authority** field.

    ![A view of the certificate upload screen](/palette_system-management_ssl-certificate-management_system-address.webp)